A founder or executive earns thought-leadership status when decision-makers recognise them as an authority, not because they post often.

 Brown spent twenty years as a research professor at the University of Houston studying courage, vulnerability, and shame before her 2010 TED Talk brought her work to a mainstream audience.
 That talk has been viewed over 65 million times – but the thought leadership didn't start with the talk.
 It started with two decades of peer-reviewed research that the academic community had already validated.

-The sequence matters.
+Brown followed the sequence that most credible thought leaders follow.
 Research first.
 Validation from peers.
 Then a TED Talk that translated the research for a mainstream audience.
 Then six books, a Netflix special, two podcasts.
 Every subsequent layer was built on the credibility of the layer before it.

 Brown didn't become a thought leader by creating content about vulnerability.
 She became a thought leader by researching vulnerability more rigorously than anyone else alive – and then the content followed.
 Most people try to do it in reverse.
 That's why most people fail.